byahmedali/Prompt-Engineering-Demo/README.md

 ```
 jupyter notebook
 ```
-Now your can run the [Prompt Engineering](./Prompt%20Engineering.ipynb) notebook.
+Now your can run the [Prompt Engineering Guide](./Prompt%20Engineering%20Guide.ipynb) notebook.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.